-Credit risk is the risk of a counterparty or debtor failing to fulfil its contractual obligations to the creditor, and the risk that pledged collateral does not cover claims.
-The term counterparty risk is often used in place of credit risk when referring to exposure to financial instruments, and results from the potential failure of a counterparty to fulfil his/her obligations in a financial transaction.
+Credit risk is the risk of a counterparty or debtor failing to fulfil its contractual obligations and the risk that pledged collateral does not cover claims.
+The Group’s credit risks are attributable to the credit portfolio, investments and derivative instruments.

 Credit risks in the credit portfolio